satyerncareer/UITextFieldValidator/README.md

 }
 ```

-Note :  When all textfield will be validated successfully then textfield will return nil else there will be a textfield which is not validated.
+Note :  When all textfields will be validated successfully then textfield will return nil else there will be a textfield which is not validated.

 ## Author
 ### Satyendra Chauhan